Skip to main content

 Remark.
 In general, if the use of gend is appropriate, it is faster and more efficient than mgd (or jmgd).
 And it will handle somewhat larger problems.
 But both m-procedures work quite well for problems of moderate size, and are convenient tools for solving various “compound demand” type problems.

-This page titled 15.1: Random Selection is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 15.1: Random Selection is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform.